-Joanna Wayton

-Talent Acquisition & HR Projects Specialist

-554 Mount Carmel Avenue, MC-7, OF-HMN
+Joanna Wayton, Talent Acquisition & HR Projects Specialist 513 Mount Carmel Avenue, MC-7, OF-HMN

-Hamden, CT 06518

-joanna.wayton@qu.edu

-203-582-7738

-In situations in which a complaint is filed against a community member who embodies more than one status at the university (i.e., community member is a student and an employee), the university Title IX coordinator has the authority to appoint investigators (possibly from different areas of the institution) and determine the grievance process for the reported incident (student, faculty or non-faculty employee).
+In situations in which a complaint is filed against a community member who embodies more than one status at the university (i.e., community member is a student and an employee), the university Title IX coordinator has the authority to appoint investigators (possibly from different areas of the institution) and determine the grievance process for the reported incident (student, faculty or nonfaculty employee).
 The selected grievance process shall have the authority to make final determinations affecting all individual statuses at the university.